Loading…

 The bootstrapped companies pulling ahead in 2026 aren't running secret AI playbooks.
 They're just using the obvious tools relentlessly while their competitors are still in adoption committee meetings.

-For a 2–8 person bootstrapped company, this is what consistently earns its keep:
+For a 2–8 person bootstrapped company — the same footprint as most small businesses under 10 staff — this is what consistently earns its keep:

 Total monthly spend for a 5-person team: $400–$800 AUD.
 Compare against the cost of one additional hire and the maths is obvious.